Salacgrīva: Sport

 The municipality of Salacgrīva and municipality of Limbaži have jointly established a sports school - Limbaži and Salacgrīva municipality Sports school.

 Most popular sport in Salacgrīva is basketball.
 Salacgrīva Basketball Club is the main organization that develops basketball.
 Their senior team, BK Salacgrīva, participates in the Latvian Basketball League 3rd division.
 The club consists of four teams - BK Salacgrīva, Grīva, Kopturis-A, Salacgrīvas vidusskola (the Salacgrīva Secondary School team).

 First team to represent Salacgrīva city in Limbažu regional basketball championship was basketball team A/S Brīvais Vilnis in 1994.
 Most successful basketball team still is Zvejnieku parks, who holds 5 champion titles, 2 silver and 2 bronze medals, fallowed by BK Salacgrīva with 5 champion titles (1 as Kopturis-A/Salacgrīva).
 2011 was the last season of Zvejnieku parks team, after it all basketball teams merged in one big basketball organization Basketball club Salacgrīva.

 Main organized events are "Beach streetball" in Salacgrīva seashore, "Salacgrīvas Krastu mačs" where the river Salaca divides teams in two - one team represents the left side of the municipality, the other the right side.

 Basketball club

 Basketball club Salacgrīva is Latvian amateur basketball team that is based in Salacgrīva, Latvia.
 BK Salacgrīva is a Latvian Basketball League 3.division champion in 2014.
-BKS first started in LBL-3 in 2009.
+BKS first started in ABL (LBL-3) in 1996.